student talking to a child

 Program Highlights

-• If your goal is to be a speech-language pathologist, choose our fast-paced 3+2 B.S. in Communication Sciences and Disorders to M.S. in Speech-Language Pathology program.
-This path is for students who want to begin their career as a speech-language pathologist as soon as possible.
+• If your goal is to be a speech-language pathologist as quickly as possible, choose our accelerated 3+2 B.S. in Communication Sciences and Disorders to M.S. in Speech-Language Pathology program.
+This path is for students who can thrive with a fast-paced course load.
 You’ll graduate with both degrees in five years.

 Personal Support